CSUF-ACM/electric-vehicle-map/samples/README.md

 Both coordinates or regular addresses are fine.
 Follow sample distance.js for instructions how to use coordinates.
-Follow sample directions.js for instructions how to use coordinates.s
+Follow sample directions.js for instructions how to use coordinates and addresses.